 In addition to Federal Educational VA Benefits, the State of Connecticut offers additional benefits to Veterans and current Military Service Members (see below).

-Veterans and members of the CT Air/ CT Army National Guard in good standing who meet certain criteria are eligible for tuition waivers at the University of Connecticut.
+Veterans and certain members of the CT Air/ CT Army National Guard in good standing who meet certain criteria are eligible for tuition waivers at the University of Connecticut.
 Waivers cover only the costs of tuition for accredited programs at undergraduate and graduate levels.
 Other charges- such as books, student activities, room and board and parking are not covered.
-The CT Combat Veteran Tuition Waiver is valid for summer, winter, spring, and fall terms.
-Pursuant to the Board of Trustees decision of July 15th, 1994 the amount of the Connecticut Combat Veterans Tuition Waiver that will be waived is “equivalent to that which would be charged for tuition if a University tuition charge was applied, for any veteran who meets the criteria identified pursuant to subsection 8/b(e) of Section 10a-105 of the General Statutes, and is enrolled in a program for which University tuition is not charged.
+The CT State Veteran Tuition Waiver is valid for all academic terms for any admitted student who meets eligibility requirements.
+Pursuant to the Board of Trustees decision of July 15th, 1994 the amount of the Connecticut State Veterans Tuition Waiver that will be waived is “equivalent to that which would be charged for tuition if a University tuition charge was applied, for any veteran who meets the criteria identified pursuant to subsection 8/b(e) of Section 10a-105 of the General Statutes, and is enrolled in a program for which University tuition is not charged.
 The amount of the waiver shall be based upon the approved tuition rates for graduate and undergraduate students.”
 This calculation is applicable towards certain University programs that award degrees but do not charge enrolled students traditional tuition (For example: MBA, BGS, CEIN, etc.) The amount of the waiver will never exceed the amount that would have been charged at the current per credit rates for undergraduate or graduate level, using the In-State rates as published on the University of Connecticut Bursars website at http://bursar.uconn.edu, for the amount of credits you are taking that academic term.
-For example, If you are taking 6 credits in the MBA program, the waiver amount would never exceed (6 credits x$724.00) = $4344.00.
-The waiver will be less if you are using CH33 benefits under the Post 9/11 GI Bill.
-This calculation applies to all programs that are eligible for the CT Combat Veterans Tuition Waiver

-If you would like to apply for the Combat Veterans Tuition Waiver, please go to the “National Guard & Combat Veterans Tuition Waiver” http://veterans.uconn.edu/benefits/waiver/ section of our website.
+If you would like to apply for the State Veterans Tuition Waiver, please go to the “National Guard & State Veterans Tuition Waiver” http://veterans.uconn.edu/benefits/waiver/ section of our website.
 Detailed eligibility requirements and application information are available there.

-2. Payments are prorated for the actual period (to the day) that you are enrolled.
-(Example: Start classes August 25–your August check will be for 6 days, not the full monthly rate.)
+- Payments are prorated for the actual period (to the day) that you are enrolled.
+(Example: Start classes August 25--your August check will be for 6 days, not the full monthly rate.)